Specification Tests for the Propensity Score: Monte Carlo simulation study

-Overall, the simulations results analyzed show that our proposed projection-based tests performs favorably compared to \cite{Shaikh2009} test in terms of both power and size properties.
-Furthermore, our tests are fully data-driven, and do not rely on the choice of tuning parameters.
-Thus, we believe that our tests can be of great use in practice.
+Overall, the simulation results highlight that the proposed projection-based tests perform favorably compared to other alternative testing procedures in terms of size and power.
+Importantly, the simulations illustrate that the gains in power can be credited to each distinguished feature of our tests, that is, $\left( i\right) $ the avoidance of smoothing parameters by using the ICM approach, $\left( ii\right) $ the dimension-reduction coming from considering $1\left\{ q\left( X,\theta _{0}\right) \leq u\right\} $ instead of $1\left\{ X\leq u\right\} $, and $\left( iii\right) $ the use of orthogonal projections.
+Given these attractive features, we believe that our tests can be of great use in practice.